-OnePlus, potentially the first surprising entrant on the list has for a while been quietly cranking out good phones.
+OnePlus, potentially the first surprising entrant on the list has been quietly cranking out good phones for a while.
 The most recent 7 and 7 Pro versions are the most pricey yet, but relative to many best phone brands, they’re still pretty decent value.

 OnePlus 7T Pro

 OnePlus is known for packing all sorts of headline-grabbing technology onto its phones, and the 7 T Pro has managed to outdo itself.
 With a 90Hz refresh rate for fast scrolling and video replay, it has a 6.7-inch super-sharp AMOLED panel.
 It also carries 8 GB of RAM and a Snapdragon 855 + CPU.
 With triple back cameras and a motorized 16Mp selfie snapper pop-up, it doesn’t stop there, though.
 It was among the first phones to make use of Android 10, too.
 The lack of water resistance and the $865 price tag are our single sticking point.